 The Sony SRS-XB33 is good for outdoor use.
 It feels sturdy, durable, and has an IP67 rating for dust and water resistance, although we don't currently test for it.
 It's also fairly small and very portable as it's battery operated.
 It has over 12 hours of continuous playback time, which is excellent.
 Unfortunately, it doesn't get that loud and there are some compression artifacts at max volume.

-The Sony XB33 has a trapezoid-like shape that slightly tapers down in the back.
+The Sony SRS-XB33 has a trapezoid-like shape that slightly tapers down in the back.
 It has a passive radiator on both ends of the speaker and two lights that you can customize via the Fiestable app.
 You can also place it vertically or horizontally, depending on your preferences.
 It also comes in several colors to better suit your style.

 The Sony SRS-XB33 has an excellent build quality.
 Most of the speaker is wrapped in a thick netting that doesn't seem prone to ripping easily.
 There's also a rubber cover to protect its rear opening, which has its inputs and some of its controls.
 Overall, it feels durable, and it's even rated IP67 for dust and water resistance, although we don't currently test for this.

 The Sony SRS-XB33 has great controls.
 There are two sets of buttons.
 The first set of controls are located on the speaker's top side.
 There are call and music-related functions like play/pause and volume.
-The play/pause button can also be used to answer calls.
+Unlike the JBL Xtreme 3, the play/pause button can also be used to answer calls.
 You can skip tracks forward by pushing this button twice quickly and return to the previous track with three quick presses.
 There are also mini display lights for some of the buttons to show you the speaker's status.
 The second set of controls are located on the speaker's rear side.
 They control party mode, stereo pairing, turn the speaker's lighting on/off, and enter 'LIVE Sound' mode.
 You can also use the 'BATT' button to hear the battery level.

 The Sony XB33's frequency response accuracy is just passable.
 Even with the 'EXTRA BASS' and 'Sony ClearAudio+' features enabled, this speaker has an uneven sound profile.
 It struggles to reproduce bass, so audio lacks thump, rumble, and punch.
 Its treble is also underemphasized, resulting in dull and veiled vocals and lead instruments.
 That said, its mid-range is fairly well-balanced, so vocal-centric content like podcasts are accurately reproduced.